 Some assets can pass directly to an heir if there’s no need to officially pass title to the property.
 Personal property like furniture and jewelry usually won’t have documentation to establish ownership.

-Assets That Pass Outside Probate
+Assets That Pass Outside of Probate

 Some assets will pass directly to your heirs outside the probate process even if you do leave a will.